sreenivasmrpivot/groq-speech/BlogPost.md

-# Building Speech Processing Applications with Groq API: A Demonstrative Solution Architecture
+# Building Speech Processing Applications with Groq API: A Comprehensive Solution Architecture

 **Author:** Sreenivas Manyam Rajaram
-**Date:** September 15, 2025
+**Date:** January 15, 2025
 **Category:** AI/ML, Speech Processing, API Development

-> **Disclaimer:** This blog post presents a demonstrative approach to building speech processing applications with Groq API.
+> **Disclaimer:** This blog post presents a comprehensive approach to building speech processing applications with Groq API.
 The examples and solutions shown are for educational and prototyping purposes.
 For production deployments, thorough testing, security audits, and performance validation at scale are recommended.

 ---